peternordby/adventofcode/README.md

 # Advent of Code

-This repo contains my solutsions for Advent of Code.
-I started using Advent of Code in 2019, while in my first year of university, to practice problem sovling and learning more about python.

-This is mostly just for fun, and most of the solutions have not been optimized computationally or refactored for readability.
-I've made some helper functions for reading input via network requests and reading files.
+I have created a repository containing my solutions for Advent of Code.
+I started participating in Advent of Code during my first year of university to practice problem-solving and to learn Python.
+This is mainly for fun, and most of the solutions have not been optimized for efficiency or refactored for readability.
+I have also created some helper functions for reading input via network requests and reading files.

 From 2023 and onwards, you can run the solution for day x with:
 ```